The Terry Fox Run is a fundraising event for cancer research. It takes place as an in-person event at Inter River Park in North Vancouver.

 Terry Fox Run at Inter River Park

-The North Shore Terry Fox Run has been hosted by the Rotary Club of North Vancouver for around 20 years.
-It has grown into a community-building fall tradition that is fun, good exercise and for a great cause!
+The North Shore Terry Fox Run was hosted by the Rotary Club of North Vancouver for around 20 years.
+It has grown into a community-building fall tradition that is fun, good exercise and for a great cause.

 Terry Fox Run Video

 Below is a video of the Terry Fox Run in North Vancouver in 2019.
-The event takes place rain or shine!
-See further below for a description of what to expect.
+Continue reading for a description of what to expect.

 Where and When is the North Van Run?

 North Vancouver’s Terry Fox Run takes place at Inter River Park.
-The park is close to Capilano University’s main campus and directly north of the Iron Workers’ Memorial Bridge.
+The park is close to Capilano University’s main campus and directly north of the Ironworkers Memorial Bridge (or the Second Narrows bridge as it’s commonly referred to by Vancouverites).

 The address for Inter River Park is 1301 Lillooet Road.
 The park itself runs along the side of Lynn Creek.
 There are trails that stretch from the north end of the park all the way to Park and Tilford Mall a couple of kilometres to the south.
 Some of the trails are paved but much of the ground is gravel.